Jung028/depth_camera/README.md

 - Color image not showing
   - Need to look into rviz or openNI doc

-# Documented by Adam and Zheng
+Documented by Adam and Zheng and Ke Vin